Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   - Renamed section "Using HMAC to adapt a KEM without {integrity protection => ciphertext integrity}".
   - Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without ciphertext integrity".
   - Added reference to Shoup for definition of key encapsulation mechanism.
-  - Added CDDL definition of COSE_Key_Ref
+  - Added CDDL definition of COSE_Key_Ref.
   - Editorial fixes to references.
+  - Removed proposed COSE Algorithms registrations.